 This bag of kernels is a relic of the old days.
 Before the FDA announced that it was banning partially hydrogenated oils—also known as artery-clogging trans fats—from food, the majority of microwaveable popcorn brands contained this shelf-stable ingredient.
 Because the ban was enforced in 2018, many brands have moved away from this cardiotoxic ingredient.
 Not Cousin Willie's.
 The Indiana-based company serves up 150 percent of your recommended maximum intake of trans fats—one of the worst foods for your brain—in their standard serving.

 Besides the high sodium and fat content, we were also irked by Pop-Secret's addition of palm oil and vague "natural flavors" to their kernels.

 Act II Xtreme Butter

-With TBHQ and palm oil, we'd rather stay snackless in the theater.
+With TBHQ and palm oil, we'd rather stay snackless while watching a movie!

 Pop-Secret Double Butter Flavor

 It might have less fat than other popcorn brands, but Pop-Secret contains more salt.
 And it's no secret that a high salt intake is bad news for your health.